MCP

 - Prefer HTTPS MCP Remote URLs

-- Use Select specific actions when creating MCP skills (principle of least privilege)
+- Use Select specific actions when creating MCP tools (principle of least privilege)

-- Name servers and skills clearly so admins can manage them easily
+- Name servers and tools clearly so admins can manage them easily

 - Test before enabling in production for wider use.